 Switches and wiring in public buildings shall conform to Australian Standards.

-59. Power supply connection to a public building
+59. Electricity supply to public buildings

 (1) Where the electricity supply to a public building is not connected directly to the supply authority’s mains the following provisions apply —